-- My Anticipatory Care Plan (My ACP), from ihub.scot/myacp - What's important to me document.
+- My Anticipatory Care Plan (My ACP), from ihub.scot/myacp - What's important to me document (pages 66 to 69).

 Your team may also help you to complete a ReSPECT document.
 It records what you would want to happen in emergency situations.
 For example, it sets out what treatment should be given if your heart and breathing stop suddenly.
 For more information visit resus.org.uk/ respect